plp13/qman/doc/TESTING.md

 # Testing

-Instructions on how to test Qman before creating a new release.
+How to test Qman before creating a new release.

 ## Preliminaries